ashlinrichardson/hourglass/README.md

 * scalable: Computing resource use requirements are directly proportional to input data volume
 * performs Data Anonymization to protect personal privacy while supporting increasing openness, transparency and accountability of public services

+## Inputs
+Hourglass operates on (potentially arbitrarily many) database tables, with the requirement that they timestamps and one shared (linking) attribute (such as an anonymized identifier) but are otherwise heterogeneous

 [^1]: Privacy aware and tailored for specific investigation and inquiry, the opposite of a greedy data mining approach
 [^2]: the application is efficient enough to lend visibility to multiple issues, concerns or phenomena, without lengthly periods for re-training
 [^3]: "Only variety can master variety, reducing disturbances and promoting harmonious order.
 Regulation is then possible only if the regulating system is as various and flexible (responsive to changes) as the system to be regulated."
 Introduction to Cybernetics (1956) by W. Ross Ashby